MapsPeople/docs/src/content/various/glossary.md

 The Venue Bounds can be altered to fit points where it can conveniently connect to the Google Maps network, in conjunction with the Graph Bounds.
 This is to ensure a smooth transition between the directions given by Google Maps and MapsIndoors.

-Graph Bounds describe the area covered by the route network, or graph - This may be smaller than the Venue Bounds.
+Graph Bounds describe the area covered by the route graph.
+This may be smaller than the Venue Bounds.

 The Building Bounds are used to accurately display the area a Building occupies in the world.